Aliloya-eng/sec-scripts/README.md

 example:   `python PreScanner.py -url http://n1.example.test/ -domain example.test`

 ## ScraperLoya
-This tool is desiegned to read a web page and look for links inside it, then according to the provided deapth, it will request a get request to each found link in the target domain and then do the same for the body of the responses.. and so on
+This tool is designed to read a web page and look for links inside it, then according to the provided depth, it will request a get request to each found link in the target domain and then do the same for the body of the responses.. and so on

 `           *******************
 Welcome to *** ScraperLoya *** the customizable WebScraber